THE HAND THAT ROCKS THE CRADLE

 Growing up, my mother was my best friend.
 There was literally nothing that I could not tell her.
 Our relationship was one that my friends envied- especially those that grew up in a more traditional home where a mother was the matriarch that set the rules at home that you had to follow.
 I was lucky, in that there was nothing that I couldn't tell her.
 Hence conversations with my kids are open, and vary wildly, and the only rule is that they are allowed to ask me absolutely anything.
 Which can make for some interesting breakfast table questions sometimes - the most recent one being - “what’s a she-male?”

 It sounds quaint, and in our very material world, almost odd.
 But it is a tremendous gift learning that sense of faith innately, without it having to be taught.
-In this aspect whilst my boys don't follow either their dad’s or my religion in any way an orthodox fashion, I can see their sense of faith is a strong and robust one.
-Even if they sometimes need to be reminded to focus on gratitude instead of a top ten list.
+In this aspect whilst my boys don't follow either their dad’s or my religion in any way an orthodox fashion, I can see that their sense of faith is a strong and robust one.
+Even if they sometimes need to be reminded to focus on gratitude instead of a top ten list of wants.

 I don't ever remember my mum without a book.
 And whilst I don't remember her reading to me, I do know that it happened often, if not every night.
 From her I have my love of reading, books, literature, crossword puzzles and words.
 I remember I was 12 when I asked her what a word meant, and she said that she would have to look it up.
 I felt a distinct sense of my world crumbling even if momentarily.
 I didn't think there was a word that she didn't know the meaning of.My own edict of “Use the dictionary” falls on deaf ears at home.
 Especially with CC2, who informed me that it was still easier to ask me, than type the word into Google, as I “explain it better.”

 However the tradition of reading to my boys still continues even though they are 11 and 13.
 It is one of my greatest joys to be able to share with them the words and ideas and its like having your own little book club of 3.